Particular/docs.particular.net/Content/NServiceBus/the-gateway-and-multi-site-distribution.md

 <!-- import GatewayAppConfig -->

 NServiceBus automatically sets the required headers that enable you to send messages back over the gateway using the familiar `Bus.Reply`.

-**NOTE** : All cross-site interactions are performed internally to a service, so publish and subscribe are not supported across gateways.
+NOTE: All cross-site interactions are performed internally to a service, so publish and subscribe are not supported across gateways.

 Read more on how to enable it in our [introduction to the gateway](introduction-to-the-gateway.md)